OpenTerrace/openterrace-python/README.md

 - **EXTENDABLE**
 Modules for new materials such as non-spherical rocks or exotic Phase Change Materials (PCM) can easily be plugged into the framework of Open Terrace.

-# How to use?

-Open Terrace is still under active development.

-# Want to collaborate?
+## Want to contribute?
 Contributions are welcome :pray: Feel free to send pull requests or get in touch with me to discuss how to collaborate.

-## Contributing as a student
-Want to contribute to a green society built on renewables?
-We offer several student projects within thermal energy storage.
-Please get in touch to discuss the content of a project that suits your background and learning goals.
-We are looking for all kind of studies ranging from system level, detailed conjugate heat transfer CFD studies, Discrete Element Method (DEM) studies to optimisation and AI studies.
-Experimental data for validation purposes is also welcome!
-In case you develop an extension that make its way into the main code, you will be added as a contributor of Open Terrace.
+More details in the [docs](https://openterrace.github.io/openterrace-python/).

 ## Code contributors
 * Jakob Hærvig, Assistant Professor, AAU Energy

-## Funding received
-* ?